hackerkid/blog/README.md

 ## Hey, how are you doing today!!

-Hi, I'm Vishnu Ks and this is the source code for my website and blog, http://vishnuks.com.
+Hi, I'm Vishnu Ks and this is the source code for my blog, http://vishnuks.com/blog.
 Feel free to browse the source, fork at will, and ask me questions.
 Sharing is caring!

 ## How it's built